Stray dog determined to take stuffed unicorn from NC Dollar General gets it as gift from animal-control officer

 DUPLIN COUNTY, N.C.
-(WNCN) — Officials say a stray dog’s unrelenting determination to swipe a stuffed unicorn from a North Carolina store landed him in “custody”.
+(WNCN) — Officials say a stray dog’s unrelenting determination to swipe a stuffed unicorn from an eastern North Carolina department store landed him in “custody”.
 But this story has a happier ending.

 It happened at a Dollar General store in Duplin County, where the dog named Sisu tried multiple times to take the same stuffed unicorn, according to the county’s animal services department.

-Sisu had obviously set his eyes on the purple unicorn with a red, sparkly horn and hooves, so much so that animal control was called to get a hold of the dog.
+Sisu had obviously set his eyes on the purple unicorn with a red, sparkly alicorn and hooves, so much so that animal control was called to get a hold of the dog.

 According to the department, the officer who responded purchased the unicorn anyway for Sisu and made sure he had it close by when he was brought in to the shelter.